Submit an Article

 • Date published

-Study of the mechanical strength of stone casting materials depending on the thermal regime
+Study of the mechanical strength of materials from cast stone and the influence thermal regime on said strength

 Article preview

 How to cite: Efremov A.I.
-Study of the mechanical strength of stone casting materials depending on the thermal regime // Journal of Mining Institute.
+Study of the mechanical strength of materials from cast stone and the influence thermal regime on said strength // Journal of Mining Institute.
 1939.
 Vol. 12.
 Iss.
 1. p.
 169-187.